lqzxt/Time-R1/README.md

 **Time-R1 introduces the study of slow-thinking reasoning for time series forecasting.
 We propose a two-stage reinforcement fine-tuning framework combining supervised warmup and policy optimization with GRIP, a group-based sampling strategy for multi-step reasoning.
 Our model significantly improves forecasting accuracy across diverse datasets, demonstrating the effectiveness of training LLMs for structured temporal reasoning.**

 This repository contains the official code for our [paper](https://arxiv.org/):
-> **Time Series Forecasting as Reasoning: A Slow-Thinking Approach with Reinforced LLMs** > Yucong Luo , Yitong Zhou,
+> **Time Series Forecasting as Reasoning: A Slow-Thinking Approach with Reinforced LLMs** > Yucong Luo, Yitong Zhou,
 Mingyue Cheng,
 Jiahao Wang,
+Daoyu Wang,
 Jintao Zhang,
-Daoyu Wang,
 Tingyue Pan

 ## Updates/News: